 One of Southern California's rare, surviving mid-century bowling alleys could be threatened with irreversible alterations and/or demolition.

-Covina Bowl, one of the most exuberant examples of the building type, currently lacks any formal protections that would ensure that future modifications respect its historic fabric.
+While the Conservancy successfully nominated the Covina Bowl to the National Register of Historic Places in 2016, the building currently lacks local protections that would ensure that future modifications respect its historic fabric.
 The City of Covina currently has a D+ in the Conservancy's Preservation Report Card due to the limitations of its historic preservation ordinance.

 Completed in 1956, Covina Bowl is a Googie masterpiece that blends modernism with elements of Polynesian and Egyptian exoticism.
 Architectural firm Powers, Daly, and DeRosa—widely recognized as a master of the form—designed the A-frame building to house a lively bowling alley and cocktail lounge.